Phrynohyas/eve-o-preview/README.md

-The purpose of this tool is to provide a simple way to keep an eye on several simultaneously running EVE Online clients and to easily switch between them.
+The purpose of this application is to provide a simple way to keep an eye on several simultaneously running EVE Online clients and to easily switch between them.
 While running it shows a set of live thumbnails for each of the active EVE Online clients.
 These thumbnails allow fast switch to the corresponding EVE Online client either using mouse or a configurable hotkey.

 It's essentially a task switcher, it does not relay any keyboard/mouse events and suchlike.
 The app works with EVE, EVE through Steam, or any combination thereof.